timginker/boiwsa/cran-comments.md

 ## Resubmission

-* Added an S3 class and created appropriate print, summary and plot functions.
+* Improved outlier search speed.

+* Added a predict method for forecasting.

-* Minor documentation updates.
+* Minor documentation updates and bug fixes.

 * Examples running longer than 5s were wrapped in \donttest{}